docpainting/agentic_selfevolve_commandcenter/docs/TWO_AGENT_ARCHITECTURE.md

 ### Key Points

+- ✅ **All models via Ollama**: No API costs, full privacy
+- ✅ **Specific models**: gemma3:27b, nomic-embed-text:v1.5, Linux-Buster
 - ✅ **Two agents now**: Main + Terminal
 - ✅ **A2A for communication**: JSON-RPC 2.0
 - ✅ **Each has own tools**: No overlap
 - ✅ **Terminal agent offloads work**: Reduces main agent cognitive load
+- ✅ **Embeddings for memory**: Semantic search via nomic-embed-text
 - ✅ **Future: Main agent trains new agents**: From accumulated knowledge
 - ✅ **Clean, scalable architecture**: Easy to add new agents

-This is a **much better architecture** than trying to do everything with one agent!
+This is a **production-ready architecture** with all models specified and configured!